 On May 19, 2023, the Court in the Plymouth Action granted the Company's Motion to Dismiss.
 On July 5, 2023, the Court denied the lead plaintiffs' request for leave to amend the Consolidated Amended Complaint and dismissed the Plymouth Action with prejudice.

-On August 4, 2023, the lead plaintiffs filed a notice of appeal of the Court's dismissal of the Consolidated Amended Complaint.
+On August 4, 2023, the lead plaintiffs filed a notice of appeal of the Court's dismissal of the Consolidated Amended Complaint (the "Second Circuit Appeal").